Celebrate Canada Day 2026

 High Park, Toronto

-High Park, in Toronto’s west end, offers sporting facilities, cafes, gardens, playgrounds, a trackless train and zoo for everyone to enjoy.
-High Park also hosts several picnic areas throughout the park that are available to book.
+High Park, in Toronto’s west end, offers sporting facilities, cafes, gardens, playgrounds, a trackless train and a zoo.
+High Park includes Several picnic areas that are available to book.
 If you are looking to unplug, approximately two-thirds of the park remains in a natural state, making it a peaceful place to enjoy a meal with friends and family.

 Location: 1873 Bloor Street West, Toronto